sparkfun/SparkFun_Ublox_Arduino_Library/README.md

 * [dotMorten](https://github.com/dotMorten) for the MSGOUT keys, autoHPPOSLLH, autoDOP and upgrades to autoPVT.
 * [markuckermann](https://github.com/markuckermann) for spotting the config layer gremlins
 * [vid553](https://github.com/vid553) for the Zephyr port
-* [balamuruganky](https://github.com/balamuruganky) for the NAV-PVT velocity parameters
+* [balamuruganky](https://github.com/balamuruganky) for the NAV-PVT velocity parameters, getSpeedAccEst, getHeadingAccEst, getInvalidLlh, getHeadVeh, getMagDec and getMagAcc
 * [nelarsen](https://github.com/nelarsen) for the buffer overrun improvements
 * [mstranne](https://github.com/mstranne) and [shaneperera](https://github.com/shaneperera) for the pushRawData suggestion
 * [rubienr](https://github.com/rubienr) for spotting the logical AND issues